flexera-public/policy_templates/cost/aws/old_snapshots/README.md

 - The incident message detail includes the sum of each resource `Estimated Monthly Savings` as `Potential Monthly Savings`.
 - Both `Estimated Monthly Savings` and `Potential Monthly Savings` will be reported in the currency of the Flexera organization the policy is applied in.

+## What It Does

+This policy finds AWS snapshots in the given account which are older than the specified days and deletes them after user approval.
+Snapshots with an associated AMI can be included or excluded depending on the settings selected when applying the policy; if included, the AMI will be deleted along with the snapshot if the snapshot is deleted.

 ## Input Parameters

 This policy has the following input parameters required when launching the policy.